Home2025-02-14T08:08:15+01:00

 Cecilie Husevåg, Educator

 We live in the new golden age of violin making.
-I have so many incredibly talented violin maker colleagues around the globe.
-And I’m dying to see what their personal model would sound and look like!
-Strad is of course a great maker to learn from, but why are so many devoting the entire career to making copies?
-We’ve lost the diversity of violin making that was alive in Italy around 16-1700.
-Every maker and city had it’s own style.
-I’m hoping to see that again.
+There are many incredibly skilled violin makers all over the world.
+And I can’t wait to see how your personal model will sound and look!
+Stradivari is of course a great master to learn from, but why do so many spend their entire careers building copies?
+We have lost the diversity of violin making that lived in Italy and many other European countries in the period 16-1700.
+Each and every violin maker and city had its own style.
+I hope to see it again.
 More style, more personality and more focus on what really matters.
 The Sound.

 What kind of sound are you looking for?